 Integrated Delivery Information

-Make sure the app includes integration of key delivery information, such as customer contact information, delivery date/time, drop-off instructions, credit card payments, revenue and account management, sign-off instructions, etc. When it comes to delivery information, every business will have different needs.
-They may, for instance, want to track weight, size, pricing, mileage for each order for all delivery addresses.
+Make sure the app includes integrating key delivery information, such as customer contact information or customer data, delivery date/time, drop-off instructions, credit card payments, revenue and account management, sign-off instructions, status updates, etc. When it comes to delivery information, every business will have different needs.
+For instance, they may want to track weight, size, pricing, and mileage for each order for all delivery addresses.
 You may also want to know client availability as well as etas.
-It’s, therefore, essential to find an app that provides flexibility when it comes to the delivery details that drivers can access.
+Therefore, it’s essential to find an app that provides flexibility when it comes to the delivery details that drivers can access.

 Real-time tracking will allow you to keep track of parcels that are out for delivery.
-It can also help you identify bottlenecks drivers may be encountering along their routes and issues with drivers that are taking unscheduled breaks, etc. This tracking can be set up on a dashboard on a website, or integrated with other web tools such as tasks
+It can also help you identify bottlenecks drivers may be encountering along their routes and issues with drivers that are taking unscheduled breaks, etc. This tracking can be set up on a dashboard on a web app or integrated with other web tools such as tasks.